 The ideology of communism as posited by Karl Marx in the “Communist Manifesto” (and his other literary creations) lay out the defining values of the Left.
 In the Marx's utopia, the proletariat (the poor working class) has violently overthrown the capitalist bourgeois that “stole” their labor to make profits.
 A perfect egalitarian society is achieved where everybody is perfectly 'equal in outcome' and the workers own the means of production.
 On the way to this ideal, however, it is necessary for the government to intervene until the optimal utopian society is achieved.
 These ideals require sacrifice of the individual for the sake of the group.
 As Marx put it: “From each according to his ability, to each according to his needs.”
 This underscores two of the three primary values of the Left: Altruism (self sacrifice), the moral belief that someone else's need places a claim on your money, time and effort; Collectivism, the belief that the individual must subordinate to the will of the group and that so-called "group rights" supersede individual rights.

 Finally, Egalitarianism is the belief in the perfect 'equality-of-outcome'.
 The egalitarians of the Left believe that if any inequality-of-outcome exists, some injustice must have been perpetrated against those who have less (i.e., a 'zero-sum' game economic system).
-To atone for this perceived injustice, the Left adopts an economical redistributive system, namely Socialism.
-Since most rational, self-interested individuals would not voluntarily adopt these values which destroy individual incentive, they must be coercively enforced by government.
-This can be seen, for example, by the necessity of Soviet era communist governments to deploy an “Iron Curtain” around their countries to prevent citizens from leaving and seeking freedom and by the fact that historically all socialist schemes devolve into authoritarian tyranny in order to force compliance by those who seek liberty.
+To atone for this perceived injustice, the Left adopts an economical redistributive system, accurately called "Redistributivism" but often called Socialism.
+Since most rational, self-interested individuals would not voluntarily adopt these values which destroy individual incentive and liberty, they must be coercively enforced by government.
+This can be seen, for example, by the necessity of Soviet era communist governments to deploy an “Iron Curtain” around their countries to prevent citizens from leaving and seeking freedom and by the fact that historically all socialist schemes devolve into authoritarian tyranny in order to force compliance by those who seek freedom.

 “STATISM” refers to the concentration of both political and economic power in a central government.
 In a statist society, central planners dictate rules and regulations for all (or most) aspects of the lives of the individuals within that society.
 There is no room for individual liberty.
 Burdensome confiscatory taxes are levied in order to collect the revenues needed to run the ever-growing government.
 Statism is the hallmark feature and final outcome of the philosophy of the Left.